About data provision

 • Name of the process file that downloaded the scanned object, message, or link.

-• ID of the application component that experienced an error.
+• ID of the application component that encountered an error.

 • ID of the error type.